alirezaeiii/Paging3-Issue/README.md

 # Paging3-Sample
 A sample to showcase Kotlin, MVVM, Paging3, Hilt, Room, Coroutines and Retrofit.
+This is a sample that showcases this issue : https://issuetracker.google.com/issues/238227615

 ## Features
 * MVVM Architecture + Repository design Pattern.